-This in-depth course looks at the Waltz in its many forms throughout its 200 year history.
-A rotating dance that has changed many times, we will study beginning level variations of Slow, Fast, Rotary and Viennese forms of this dance.
-No prior experience is needed, and no partner required.
+The Waltz is a rotating dance that has changed many times.
+Students will study the beginning level variations of Slow, Fast, Rotary, and Viennese forms of this dance.
+No prior experience is needed, and no partner required, we rotate partners in class.
 Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.